 Recipes vary depending upon whether you will be baking in a bread machine or by hand in your oven.
 Recipes for the specific product you are using are accessed under "Recipes" on the right hand side of this page.

 Further gluten free information and a host of gluten free recipes will be progressively added to this site over the coming months.
 The Recipes area of this site is updated regularly.

 Some individuals may wish to avoid the use of yeast for bread making.
 Candida sufferers, chronic Fatigue sufferers and a number of other conditions creat a need to avoid yeast whilst using a bread machine.

-This can be achieved through the use of a pro-biotic raising agent available from our stores which has been developed and allergy tested specifically for people with a yeast intolerance.
+This can be achieved through the use of an anti-candida yeast available from our stores which has been developed and allergy tested specifically for people with a yeast intolerance.

-It can be used with either wheat, spelt or kamut and is suitable both in hand baking and in a bread machine.
+It can be used with either wheat, spelt or khorasan and is suitable both in hand baking and in a bread machine.